aptos-labs/aptos-ts-sdk/README.md

 const aptos = new Aptos();
 ```

-If you want to pass in a costum config
+If you want to pass in a custom config

 ```ts
 // an optional config information for the SDK client instance.